kaungmyat-htet/mynltk-v1/README.md

 myNLTK is a Python library for text processing focusing mainly on Myanmar Language.

 ### Installation
+> IMPORTANT!
+This NLP toolkit is still under development so you will not be able to install via pip yet.
 For stable version:
 ```sh
 pip install mynltk